Receive your payday loan within minutes with a prepaid debit card.

 - Use your card anywhere prepaid Visa cards are accepted including online, in-store and over the phone

-- BPAY and transfer your own funds onto the card for convenient use
+- BPAY and transfer your own funds onto the card

 While Cash Converters doesn't yet have a prepaid card, the lending giant will do in the near future.
 It signed a partnership with Emerchants In mid-September 2015 that will allow it to offer prepaid cards to customers, who will be able to access their approved cash advances using it.
 The program is set to be implemented in November 2015.

 Payday debit card comparison

 Use the table below to compare fees, charges, load amounts and ATM fees.

 |Max Amount YTD||$50,000.00||$50,000.00||$50,000.00|

 How do payday debit cards compare to bank prepaid cards?

 Another alternative to prepaid payday cards is bank overdrafts with a debit card attached.
 These generally have a lower interest rate, usually around 16-20% p.a. rather than the 24% p.a. for a one-month payday loan under $2,000.

 There are a few key differences with overdrafts that you should be aware of.
 The first is that they are a revolving line of credit, so there is no repayment date.
 While this can seem flexible and convenient compared to the short repayment terms on payday loans, remember that having no set term can encourage you to extend your repayments and see you paying more interest.

 The interest on overdrafts is charged at an annual rate rather than a monthly rate, as is the case with payday loans, and you will only be charged interest when you start using the facility.
 Your overdraft will be attached to your transaction account.